apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Gaza hospitals caught on front line of Israel-Hamas war**
+**Life expectancy gap between men and women widened significantly during the Covid-19 pandemic in the US**

-You can read more about it [here](https://www.bbc.com/news/world-middle-east-67401064).
+You can read more about it [here](https://www.cnn.com/2023/11/13/health/life-expectancy-gender-gap/index.html).

 ## Requirements
 - Python 3.8